 Correctly Performed Incorrectly Performed Task Choose a quiet, private area to assist with medication.
 Gather the necessary materials to assist with medication.
-Medication cups or other receptacles to hold and measure the medication A glass of water Help the person to the medication area if needed.
+Help the person to the medication area if needed.
 Assist the person to wash their hands or use hand sanitizer if it is safe to do so Choose the person's medication usage record (MUR).
 Choose the person's medication from the locked storage area.
 Match the person's name with their picture.
 Check the medication usage record to see if any vital signs need measured before the person takes their medication.
 Wash your hands before preparing the medication.
 Match the pharmacy label with the MUR.
 The pharmacy label and MUR must match for the right person, the right medication, the right dosage, the right time, and the right route.
 Measure the liquid in a medication cup or a medication spoon.
 Hold the cup or spoon at eye level so that you are measuring the correct amount.
 Mix the medication into another liquid such as juice or water if prescribed.
 Assist the person to raise their hand to their mouth to take the medication if needed.
 Give a sip of water between each different liquid medication.
 Document on the MUR that you assisted the person with their medication.
 Return the medications to the locked storage area.
 Clean up the area and sanitize the table or countertop.
 Wash your hands.
 If you will not be helping anyone else with their medications, return the MUR to its storage area.

-Person is competent to assist with this task Person is not competent to assist with this task Signature of observing nurse Date
+Comments from observing nurse Person is competent to assist with this task Person is not competent to assist with this task